Milnor fibers and symplectic fillings of quotient surface singularities: Introduction

 Assume that $(X, 0) \subset (\mathbb{C}^N, 0)$, which is always possible.
 If $B \subset \mathbb{C}^N$ is a small ball centered at the origin, then the small neighborhood $X \cap B$ of the singularity is contractible and homeomorphic to the cone over its boundary $L := X \cap \partial B$.
 The smooth compact 3-manifold $L$ is called the \emph{link} of the singularity.
 The topology of the germ $(X, 0)$ is completely determined by its link $L$.
 The link $L$ admits a natural contact structure $\xi_{\textrm{st}}$, so-called \emph{Milnor fillable contact structure}, where a \emph{contact structure} on a 3-manifold is a two-dimensional distribution $\xi$ given as the kernel of a one-form $\alpha$ such that $\alpha \wedge d\alpha$ is a volume form.
 The Milnor fillable contact structure $\xi_{\textrm{st}}$ on $L$ is defined by complex tangency of the complex structure $J$ along $L$, that is, those tangent planes to $L$ that are complex with respect to the complex structure near $L$; i.e., $\xi_{\textrm{st}}=\ker{\alpha_{\textrm{st}}}=TL \cap JTL$.
 A \emph{(strong) symplectic filling} of $(X, 0)$ is a symplectic 4-manifold $(W, \omega)$ with the boundary $\partial W=L$ satisfying the compatibility condition $\omega=d\alpha_{\textrm{st}}$.
 One may also define a so-called \emph{weak} symplectic filling.
 But it is known that two notions of symplectic fillings coincide in our case because the link $L$ is a rational homology sphere.
 So we simply call them \emph{symplectic fillings}.
 Finally a \emph{Stein filling} of $(X,0)$ is a Stein manifold $W$ with $L$ as its strictly pseudoconvex boundary and $\xi_{\textrm{st}}$ is the set of complex tangencies to $L$.
 It is clear that Stein fillings are minimal symplectic fillings.

-Minimal symplectic fillings are classified by Lisca~\cite{Lisca-2008} for cyclic quotient singularities and Bhupal--Ono~\cite{Bhupal-Ono-2012} for non-cyclic quotient singularities.
+Minimal symplectic fillings are classified by Lisca~\cite{Lisca-2008} for cyclic quotient singularities and by Bhupal--Ono~\cite{Bhupal-Ono-2012} for non-cyclic quotient singularities.
 According their results, any minimal symplectic fillings of quotient surface singularities are given as complements $Z - E_{\infty}$ of the so-called \emph{compactifying divisor} $E_{\infty}$ embedded in a smooth rational $4$-manifold $Z$, where $E_{\infty}$ is a collection of symplectic 2-spheres depending only on the singularity $X$ itself, not on symplectic fillings; See Definitions~\ref{definition:natural-compactification-cyclic}, \ref{definition:natural-compactification-non-cyclic}.

-On the other hand, according to the general theory of Milnor fibrations (see Looijenga~\cite{Looijenga-1984} for example), the Milnor fiber $M$ is a compact 4-manifold with the link $L$ as its boundary and the diffeomorphism type of $M$ depends only on the smoothing $\pi$.
+On the other hand, according to the general theory of Milnor fibrations (see Looijenga~\cite{Looijenga-1984} for example), the Milnor fiber $M$ is a compact 4-manifold with the link $L$ as its boundary and the diffeomorphism type of $M$ depends only on the smoothing $\pi$, and, indeed, only on the irreducible component of $\Def(X,0)$ that contains the smoothing $\pi$.
 Furthermore $M$ has a natural Stein (and hence symplectic) structure, and so it provides a natural example of a Stein (hence minimal symplectic) filling of $L$.

 Therefore it would be an intriguing problem to compare Milnor fibers and minimal symplectic fillings.
 In particular there are two basic questions: How can one identify Milnor fibers as minimal symplectic fillings, that is, as complements $Z - E_{\infty}$ in the lists of Lisca~\cite{Lisca-2008} and Bhupal--Ono~\cite{Bhupal-Ono-2012}?
 And is every minimal symplectic filling obtained from a Milnor fiber? that is, for any given minimal symplectic filling, is there a Milnor fiber which is diffeomorphic to the minimal symplectic filling?